cristiroma/local-development-stack/README.md

   NB: When the stack is started, you need to restart it to pick up the new core.

+5. How do I debug Varnish requests?

+  Keep in mind that BAN or PURGE requests are made from the `PHP-FPM` containers to the `VARNISH` container and you should use the Host IP in purger configuration instead of the project's domain.
+The `PHP-FPM` host machine has no knowledge about the front-end's domain handling and requests will FAIL.

 ## Contribute

 If you have issues, ideas add a ticket here - even better - make a pull request!